 This is a good time to consider whether you'd like additional features built into your insurance, such as windscreen and window glass cover for repairs.

 You can easily compare the price of AAMI Car Insurance when you get a quote online.
 Alternatively, drop us a line on 13 22 44, 8am-10pm (AEST) 7 days a week.
 Still need time to explore your options?
 Browse our car insurance online today!

 AAMI Car Insurance, Motorcycle Insurance, NSW and ACT CTP Insurance, and Caravan Insurance are issued by AAI Limited ABN 48 005 297 807 AFSL 230859 (AAI) trading as AAMI.
-AAMI Roadside Assist is an optional extra only available in conjunction with AAMI Comprehensive Car Insurance.
+AAMI Roadside Assist is an Optional Cover only available in conjunction with AAMI Comprehensive Car Insurance.
 Consider the Product Disclosure Statement before making a decision about this insurance.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.